CanonicalLtd/maas-docs/en/contributing-git.md

        of 'pmatulis'.
      - compare: `readme-link-issue-423` - This is $NEW_BRANCH.

-         Lower down will be shown all the changes.
+         All the changes will be shown lower down.
 The red and green backgrounds represent removed and added content respectively.
 Look over this carefully.

          When you're ready, click on the green 'Create pull request' button.
 A